Narcolapser/CMSContent/roadmap.md

   * Horizontal Tabs with left side Pane
   * Vertical tabs on right

+* Reports and internal forms don't index properly to be searched. -- search just wasn't quite working how I liked so this is abandoned for now.

 Query for copying prod table:
 DROP TABLE [uPortal].[dbo].[CMSDocument]
 SELECT * INTO [uPortal].[dbo].[CMSDocument] FROM [USD-SQL05\SQL01].uPortal.dbo.CMSDocument

 ## Other things I've noticed that need fixing:
-* No way to remove extra Responders.
 * Vertical tabs kind of breaks on smaller displays, should probably turn into expanding on smaller displays.
-* Reports and internal forms don't index properly to be searched.
-* Expanding layout gets stuck if you click "Collapse all"
 * Compond keys with document id and document type.
-* Double check all the input types in CMSForms, at least checkbox doesn't actually get saved if required
-* Responders are showing up in reports.
-* CMSEditor displays internal forms and internal reports even though it can't edit them (properly)
+* disable required box on controls it doesn't make sense on.
+* Layout doc source should default to internal
+* Document sources should have a seperate display name.

 # Fixed things:
 * Vertical tabs doesn't force content size effectively enough.